 1. Type the following command and press Enter: icacls Y:\ /restore %systemdrive%\NTFSp.txt /c /t

-2. A message may display indicating some files failed while processing – this is normal as these files have been deleted subsequent to backing them up.
+2. A message may display indicating some files failed while processing – this is normal as these files have been deleted after backing them up.

 3. If the amount of successful files is none, then the command was executed incorrectly; you must have some files successfully processed before continuing.